gshipley/enterprise_training/AdminTraining.md

 ##**Configure SELinux Variables and set proper contexts**

-SELinux has several variables that we want to ensure is set correctly.
+SELinux has several variables that we want to ensure are set correctly.
 These variables include the following:

 | Variable Name | Description|